forta-network/starter-kits/union-chain-funding-py/README.md

 ## Alerts

-- FUNDING-RAILGUN-NEW-ACCOUNT
+- FUNDING-UNION-CHAIN-NEW-ACCOUNT

-  - Fired when a new EOA address receives funds from Railgun
+  - Fired when a new EOA address receives funds from Union Chain
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes the amount funded, and the receiving address

-- FUNDING-RAILGUN-LOW-AMOUNT
+- FUNDING-UNION-CHAIN-LOW-AMOUNT
-  - Fired when a transaction from Railgun is under a certain threshold
+  - Fired when a transaction from Union Chain is under a certain threshold
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes the threshold for this bot, the amount funded, and the receiving address